Attention Pattern Visualization

 Figure 2: Induction head (Layer 5, Head 1) in GPT-2 Small.
 In the second half of the sequence, attention jumps to specific positions in the first half, attending to tokens that followed the first occurrence of each repeated token.

-The first pattern is a previous token head (Layer 0, Head 1): a clean diagonal where each position attends to the position immediately before it.
-This head implements the first step of the induction circuit, writing "my predecessor was token X" into each position's residual stream.
+The first pattern is a previous-token head (Layer 0, Head 1): a diagonal displaced by one position.
+For each destination token, the largest weight falls on the source immediately before it.
+This head can implement the first step of an induction circuit if its OV circuit writes the previous token's identity into the residual stream.